Central Dispatch Officer

 - Skills in operating two-way radio console; operating a multi-line telephone console; computer and other electronic information systems.

-- Must have excellent communications and customer service skills.
+- Excellent communications and customer service skills.

 - Ability to handle difficult situations in an efficient manner dealing with public concerns; capable of handling many various tasks simultaneously with accuracy and assurance.